sanketh95/coursera-offline/README.md

   -p PASSWORD, --password PASSWORD
                         Coursera Password
-  -S, --synch           Give this flag to synch with Coursera -f, --file            Give this flag to force the script to obtain the
+  -S, --synch           Give this flag to synch with Coursera -d DIR, --dir DIR     Give this option to save the videos in the path
-                        course information from data.json instead of Coursera -d DIR, --dir DIR     Give this option to save the videos in the path specified as argument.
+                        specified as argument.
 Defaults to Present Working Directory (PWD).